 4.1.
 It is expected that the Applicant will be actively engaged in directing the project.
-In instances where an Applicant will have a prolonged absence from directing the project, the Applicant must advise FightMND in writing and may can continue to utilise FightMND funds following approval of the nomination of another qualified investigator to oversee the direction of the project in their absence.
-The Applicant or an approved representative of the Administering Institution must apply to and notify the FightMND Research Co-ordinator, Dr Davor Stanic, by email to researchgrants@fightmnd.org.au with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see Terms and Conditions 11.2).
+Continued use of FightMND funds during a prolonged absence of the Applicant requires written agreement to continue the research under the direction of another qualified Investigator, ideally obtained prior to the absence.
+The Applicant or an approved representative of the Administering Institution must apply to and notify FightMND by email to the FightMND Cure team at researchgrants@ fightmnd.org.au, with an explanation of the situation, providing details of the arrangements for conducting the research during their absence (see Terms and Conditions 11.2).